ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ## Introduction

-Every Ballerina program has both a textual representation and a visual representation of a sequence diagram.
+Every Ballerina program has both a textual representation and a visual representation; the visual representation is based on  sequence diagrams.

 ### Concepts

-- *Service*: A `service` is an HTTP web service described by a Swagger.
-A service is the discrete unit of functionality that can be remotely accessed.
+- *Service*: A `service` is an HTTP web service described by a Swagger file, i.e. it corresponds to an API.
+It is a unit of functionality that can be remotely accessed.
-- *Resource*: A `resource` is a single request handler within a service.
-The resource concept is designed to be access protocol independent - but in the initial release of the language it is intended to work with HTTP.
+- *Resource*: A `resource` is a single operation within a service.
+The resource concept is designed to be access protocol independent - but in the initial release of the language only HTTP(S) is supported.<
 - *Connector*: A `connector` represents a participant in the integration and is used to interact with an external system.
 Ballerina includes a set of standard connectors.
 - *Connection*: A connection represents the instantiation of a `connector` with a particular configuration.
 - *Action*: An `action` is an operation one can execute against a connection - i.e. a single interaction with a participant of the integration.